 UKCS operations are served by a world-class UK supply chain, with skilled jobs and a significant turnover peaking at almost £40 billion in 2013 (approximately 40% of which is generated through exports) making a sizeable contribution to the UK’s balance of trade.

-While the OGA does not regulate the service sector, a strong supply chain is essential to achieve MER and increase the overall value of the sector.
+While the OGA does not regulate the service sector, a strong supply chain is essential to increase the overall value of the sector.
 In pursuit of this we will continue to work collaboratively with the industry, governments and trade associations to support and develop a stronger supply chain, which can compete globally.
 This will involve growing exports and reducing imports while anchoring activities and expertise in the UK and further developing the UK as a centre of excellence.

 Harnessing the skills and expertise of the supply chain is also vital in supporting the energy transition.
 They will supply the technology and innovation that will enable Operators and others to reduce Greenhouse Gas Emissions (GHG) emissions, while still maximising economic recovery from the UKCS.

 Our clear vision is to establish the UK offshore supply chain, by 2025, as a specialist engineering, manufacturing, services and technology sector to support the energy transition and secure the UK as a global exporter of expertise in net zero activities, subsea, decommissioning & digital in addition to providing the resources and technologies to fully realise the MER UK vision

 - Building on the existing supply chain skills to deliver energy transition projects

 - Establishing first mover capability in energy transition which can then be exported globally

 A supply chain strategy has been developed which sets the framework for change and provides clear direction to achieve the best overall outcome from the UKCS.